Savory lamb stew with spring garlic, new potatoes, peas, and roasted garlic

 - 1/4 cup lemon juice

-3 Meanwhile, remove the roasted garlic and let cool a little.
+3 Squeeze out roasted garlic into a bowl: Meanwhile, remove the roasted garlic and let cool a little.
 Squeeze out the roasted cloves and mash into a little bowl.
-Turn the oven down to 300 degrees.
+Lower the oven temperature to 300°F

-6 Pour enough hot tap water into the Dutch oven to almost cover the lamb.
+6 Cook in oven until lamb tender: Pour enough hot water into the Dutch oven to almost cover the lamb.
 Don’t submerge everything.
 Some lamb should be just peeking out of the surface of the liquid.
-Cover and cook in the 300-degree oven for 2 hours and 15 minutes.
+Cover and cook in the 300°F oven for 2 hours and 15 minutes.

-7 If you are using bone-in lamb pieces, remove the Dutch oven from the oven and use tongs to remove all of the lamb pieces from the stew.
+7 Remove bone-in lamb from stew: If you are using bone-in lamb pieces, remove the Dutch oven from the oven and use tongs to remove all of the lamb pieces from the stew.
 (You don't want any tiny lamb bones left in the stew.)
 Place on a baking sheet, spread out to cool quickly.

-8 There should be a layer of fat on top of the stew.
+8 Skim fat from stew: There should be a layer of fat on top of the stew.
 Skim this off with a large metal spoon or use a fat separator.

 Right when you serve, taste the stew again.
 Add some salt and lemon juice of you want.
 Sometimes an acidic kick brightens the whole stew.
 Add a little at a time.